mattcarter11/YouKnowWhen-lib/data/rng/README.md

 ## Percentage

-There are two ways to do a percentage execution, using a fucntion or a predicate, the second being more efficient.
+There are three ways to do a percentage execution, using a fucntion or a predicate, the second being more efficient.

+### Command

+Directly run the adequate command and then check the `out` value.

+    execute store result score out rng run random value 1..100

 ### Function